The Enneagram and Relationships

 Before I begin to examine each type specifically in future posts, allow me to speak generally on the topic of the Enneagram and relationships in this introduction.
 There is a temptation with any personality schematic to attempt to decipher some type of personality algorithm that will ensure relational success.
 This is tempting because it promises to free us from the difficult inner and relational work that is actually necessary to achieve a greater measure of relational harmony and intimacy.
-Consequently, the short and rather unsatisfying answer to the question, “what types work well in relationship to each other?” is this: healthy people get along with healthy people.
+Consequently, the short and rather unsatisfying answer to the question, “What types work well in relationship to each other?” is this: healthy people get along with healthy people.
 People who are aware, intentional and awake can find a way to make most of their relationships work as opposed to those who are blindly stuck in limiting and hurtful relational ruts.
 The truth is, we all have a way of relating to others that feels comfortable, safe and effective, so we relate out of that mode regardless of whether or not it is appropriate.
 Therefore, the answer to our question leads us back to the unsexy, but truthful fact that we have to identify and gain greater freedom from our habitual modes of being in order to grow any relationship.

-There are potential relational pitfalls when certain numbers come together in relationship and I will point some of those out in this series.
+There are potential relational pitfalls when certain numbers come together in relationship, and I will point some of those out in this series.
 However, the Enneagram in all of its complexity can also account for why a certain pitfall or characteristic might not apply to you.
-You might have a wing or a dominant subtype that might go against your type and balance you out as a person or you may have simply learned that you need to alter your personality some time ago in order to win the approval of others.
+You might have a wing or a dominant subtype that might go against your type and balance you out as a person, or you may have simply learned that you needed to alter your personality some time ago in order to win the approval of others.
 As always, you will have to decide how the insights offered here apply to you and your relationships.
 Nevertheless, you should tuck away even the most seemingly inaccurate characterizations of your type because that very behavior might just be hiding in plain sight!
-If you keep it in mind then you might discover your behavior pattern at a later date.
+If you keep it in mind, then you might discover your behavior pattern at a later date.

-While the Enneagram does not offer a magic formula for relational success it can point out some relational pitfalls, which, until named, observed and transcended can lead to some of life’s most painful events (relational schisms of all kinds, broken marriages and families).
+While the Enneagram does not offer a magic formula for relational success, it can point out some relational pitfalls, which, until named, observed and transcended can lead to some of life’s most painful events (relational schisms of all kinds, broken marriages and families).
 Conversely, the liberation that is experienced through these insights can be profoundly life giving.
 I hope you will join me as we explore relational and spiritual growth through the Enneagram.